 - medicines that increase blood pressure

-- medicines used to treat depression such as amitriptyline and imipramine
+- medicines used to treat depression or anxiety such as venlafaxine, sertraline, amitriptyline and imipramine

-- medicines used to prevent seizures such as phenytoin, phenobarbitone, and primidone and valproate.
+- medicines used to prevent seizures such as phenytoin, phenobarbitone, primidone and valproate.

 How much to take: